Nuitka/Nuitka/Developer_Manual.rst

 * Friends that keep track

   The value friends should become the place, where variables or values track their uses.
-The iterator should keep track of the "next()" calls made to it, and any other use.
+The iterator should keep track of the "next()" calls made to it, so they can tell which value to given in that case.

   The attribute registry should e.g. support "value friends" with calling a method for them.

-  And then there is a destroy, once a value is released, which could then make the iterator decide to tell its references, that they can be considered to have no effect.
+  And then there is a destroy, once a value is released, which could then make the iterator decide to tell its references, that they can be considered to have no effect, or if they must not be released yet.

   That would solve the "iteration of constants" as a side effect and it would allow to tell that they can be removed.